johnhaddon/rtd/docs/autoGenerated/GafferScene/PathFilter.md

 used to match locations no matter where they are parented in the hierarchy.

  - /.../house matches /house, /street/house and /city/street/house.

-## __pathMatcher

- None